jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 # TECHVOLUTION: A NEW PHILOSOPHY

 by Johnny Majic
-October 2019
+December 2019

+## Backpage

+Are you happy?
+On the outside the middle-class has flashy products and stable politics.
+On the inside ever more Westerners deal with stagnate wages, crushing debts, increasing inequality, antisocial behavior, political hatred, unhappy lifestyles.
+We have the freedom to vote any ideology, and we've tried them all, yet our problems keep increasing.
+In this book I argue the middle-class needs a totally new philosophy, one that says we either steps up to solve our own problems, or suffer the unknowns of a degenerating society.

 ## Dedication

 _This book is for the people in the open-source community.
 For the unspoken philosophy you handed down to me.
-For caring so unconditionally when updating Wikipedia, writing free software, and building cool new tech for us all.
+For selflessly solving problems when updating Wikipedia, writing free software, and building cool new tech for us all.
 For showing me who the real protagonists are.
 You gave the best education a political guy can get.
 I hope I’ve learned enough to write this book._

 _For the antagonists, the self-entitled delegators keeping Blockbuster—and all it stands for—alive, thanks for causing history to repeat itself yet again.
 I hope you learn something._

 _This is especially dedicated to the extras.
 Because when it’s time for you to act, I pray you pick the right side._

 ## Quote